croquet/croquet/historic/sdk/README.md

 # Events

-Models and Views communicate uing events.
+Models and Views communicate using events.
 They use the same syntax for sending and receiving events.
 These functions are only available to classes that are derived from {@link Model} or {@link View}, so exposing them is one reason to define sub-models and sub-views.

 - `publish(scope, event, data)`
 - `subscribe(scope, event, handler)`